AlexaCRM/alexacrm.github.io/datapress/Forms/forms.md

 All references to Dataverse Integration in the documentation, user interface will be updated to DataPress.
 :::

-<p class="lead">Capture leads, feedback and other information from your website using forms designed in PowerApps and Dynamics 365.</p>
+<p class="lead">Capture leads, feedback and other information from your website using forms designed in Power Apps and Dynamics 365.</p>

 ## Introduction

 :::info

-Premium feature!
-This feature is available in the premium extension.
+This feature is exclusive to the premium extension.

+Licensing Requirement

+If the premium plugin is not properly licensed, syntax errors may occur.
+Ensure the plugin is correctly licensed to maintain Power Apps Forms functionality.

 :::